-His systematic approach to categorizing, adapting and teaching meditation has resulted in collaborations with Harvard Medical School, Carnegie-Mellon University and the University of Vermont in the bourgeoning field of contemplative neuroscience.
+His systematic approach to categorizing, adapting, and teaching meditation has resulted in collaborations with Harvard Medical School, Carnegie-Mellon University, and the University of Vermont in the burgeoning field of contemplative neuroscience.

 Also during that time, he became friends with Father William Johnston (author of Christian Zen).
 Fr.
 Johnston helped broaden Shinzen’s interests to include comparative world mysticism and the scientific study of meditative states.

 Upon returning to the United States, his academic interests shifted to the dialogue between Eastern meditation and Western science.

 Shinzen is known for his interactive, algorithmic approach to mindfulness, and often uses mathematical metaphors to illustrate meditative phenomena.